Lasioglossum zephyrus: Parasites

-L. zephyrus has been parasitized by diverse organisms including bacteria, fungi, protozoa, and other species of hymenoptera.
+Lasioglossum zephyrus has been parasitized by diverse organisms including bacteria, fungi, protozoa, and other species of hymenoptera.
 Nematodes have been found in the abdominal cavities of L. zephyrus females, and have led to a reduction in ovarian development.
 Parasites that attack in the spring during nest founding tend to be most successful.
 If threatened, the bee may try to attack it or decapitate the intruder.
 Guard bees are often responsible for the protection of the nest and will send one member to attack while the others block the entrance with their abdomens.

 Nests containing only infected females are in danger of dying out.
 While infected bees are able to excavate burrows, they are less active than healthy bees and do not collect pollen to make cells.

 Gregarine protozoa have been found generally in older specimens of L. zephyrus.
 It is thought that once a bee is infected, it takes time for the spores to fully develop.
 These parasites have only been found in females, although it is unclear why males remain unaffected.

 The bee species Lasioglossum cephalotes is a kleptoparasite of L. zephyrus.
 The mutillid Pseudomethoca frigida is also a parasitoid, and known to engage in aggressive fights with female L. zephyrus.
 Instead of stinging its opponent, L. zephyrus attempts to decapitate it.
 The mutillid retreats, unable to defend itself.